Home (The X-Files): Background

 The episode marked the return of former writers Glen Morgan (left) and James Wong (right).

 "Home" marked the return of writers Glen Morgan and James Wong, who had left production of The X-Files after the second season to work on other television projects.
 Before their departure, Morgan and Wong had written many episodes of the series and were instrumental in the success of its first season.
 The two developed Space: Above and Beyond, a science fiction television series canceled after one season.
 Subsequently, the two rejoined the staff of The X-Files and became writers for the fourth season.
 To make an impact for their return, they decided to write an ambitious story and attempted to produce a script shocking enough to push the boundaries of television.
 Space: Above and Beyond co-star Kristen Cloke advised them to study books about the "dark" side of nature so they could write about subjects like survivalism.

 Many actors from Space: Above and Beyond appeared in the fourth season; the first was Tucker Smallwood, who portrays Sheriff Andy Taylor in "Home".
 When Morgan first pitched the episode to Chris Carter, he specifically described three actors from the show—James Morrison, Rodney Rowland and Morgan Weisser—as the trio of "big freak brothers".
-The episode contained references to popular television, such as the use of the names Andy Taylor and Barney, and referring to Mayberry, which are references to characters and fictional town from The Andy Griffith Show.
+The episode contained references to popular television, such as the use of the names Andy Taylor and Barney, and referring to Mayberry, which are references to characters and the fictional town from The Andy Griffith Show.